-At Oakfield, pastoral care is important to all who work within our community.
-Every child is made to feel valued and all pupils, teachers and parents share in belonging to the Oakfield family.
+At Oakfield, pastoral care is vitally important to all who work within our community.
+Every child is made to feel valued and all pupils, teachers and parents are part of our Oakfield family.

 ISI Inspection Report 2014

 Pupils' moral awareness is excellent.
 The school's behaviour code is well understood and pupils demonstrate a clear sense of right and wrong.

 We run nurture groups in almost every year group to help children who might be new, or who are experiencing difficulties of any kind.
 We also have a strong culture of listening to children through weekly circle times and the 'Secret Safe'.
 All children are taught where to go to if they need help or support and are taught how to keep themselves safe.

 Parents are encouraged to make the Class Teacher the first port-of-call in any enquiry about academic matters, and communications on pastoral matters are encouraged either through formal appointments or informal meetings at the start and end of the day, or via email directly to the teacher.
 In Years 2-6 the children's School Planner is a vital communication tool between home and school.